The Real Face of Narcissister: A Conversation with the Woman Behind the Mask

 Like you, Julie comes partly from dance, doesn’t she?
 And she integrates elements of body art into her work.

 She was an interesting model.
 She had been in the Whitney Biennial, and shown at Deitch Projects.
 She showed me a model for working with the body in a way that felt powerful.
-But I knew I wanted to go even further than she had– in that I didn’t want to do something that would sit well in the burlesque world.
-I’m troubled by the seemingly narrow opportunities for women of color in that world, and the worshipping of a certain standard of beauty I cant’ relate to—the blonde hair and the heavily made-up face and a certain presentation of femininity that I’m interested in transcending.
+But I knew I wanted to go even further than she had — in that I didn’t want to do something that would sit well in the burlesque world.
+I’m troubled by the seemingly narrow opportunities for women of colour in that world, and the worshipping of a certain standard of beauty I cant’ relate to – the blonde hair and the heavily made-up face and a certain presentation of femininity that I’m interested in transcending.
 I do think the burlesque world is wonderful in its acceptance of bodies of different shapes and sizes.
 That has always felt radical to me.

 Yes!
 [Laughs] I do!